During the past few years, interest in sailing to Alaska has soared. It’s not hard to see why.

 Date: May 17, 2020

 Holland America is often one of the least expensive cruise lines offering trips to Alaska.
 This cruise departs Seattle, with a number of days cruising through scenic passages, also stopping in Sitka, Ketchikan, and Victoria.
 The best news is that we found three dates — May 3, May 10, and May 17 with similar prices for an interior cabin.
 That’s much cheaper than the $999 for the same cabin that’s charged during the peak of the season in July.

 7-Night Alaskan Cruise from Vancouver aboard Holland America’s Westerdam

 Date: May 10, 2020

 Another Holland America offering, this trip aboard the Westerdam departs from Vancouver instead of Seattle.
-You’ll get all the Alaskan cruise staples, including stops in Juneau, Skagway and cruising Glacier Bay for less than $700 per person.
+You’ll get all the Alaskan cruise staples, including stops in Juneau, Skagway and cruising Glacier Bay for about $700 per person.
 If you’re in the U.S., it’s often cheaper to fly into Seattle, but don’t let that stop you from sailing Vancouver.
 You can take the train to Canada for only about $40.

 7-Night Alaskan Cruise from Seattle aboard Emerald Princess

 Price: $719 per person